 Exit Counseling provides important information regarding your rights and responsibilities to the federal loans you borrowed while attending school.
 It also provides examples of the various repayment plans available and loan forgiveness options for certain professions.
 It is an important and valuable tool to prepare you for loan repayment success.

-You must complete Exit Counseling no sooner than 30 days prior to your graduation date.
+You must complete Exit Counseling no more than 50 days prior to your graduation date.
 Our office will be notified electronically once you have successfully completed the module.
 This process usually takes 1-2 business days.
 Holds are placed on your Stockton academic transcript and degree until the requirement is complete.

-If you have completed your Exit Counseling during a previous term of enrollment, you must complete a new Exit Counseling 30 days prior to your graduation date.
+If you have completed your Exit Counseling during a previous term of enrollment, you must complete a new Exit Counseling no more than 50 days prior to your graduation date.

 Need to make an adjustment to or cancel your Federal Direct Subsidized/Unsubsidized, Graduate PLUS or Private/Alternative Loans?
 See below for instructions.